 “Is there a certain size you're looking for?”

 You work at a clothing store.
 You see a customer who's looking at pants but seems to want something specific.
-You want to offer to help him.
-You ask:
+You ask him this to offer your help.

 Is there a certain size you're looking for?